6.3 Financial Services

 capital; reductions in the volume of real estate transactions; and evolving

 demands and preferences related to the way people work, live, and shop.
-Such
+Certain

 The SEC staff’s recent comments to registrants in the real estate industry

-continue to focus on non-GAAP financial measures.
-While such registrants have
+continue to focus on non-GAAP financial measures and operating metrics.
+While

-In addition, the SEC staff has recently focused on registrants’ Schedule III
+In addition, the SEC staff continues to focus on registrants’

-disclosures and compliance with the requirements of Regulation S-X, Rule 12-28.
+Schedule III disclosures and compliance with the requirements of Regulation S-X,

-The staff has asked registrants for clarification and disclosure of certain
+Rule 12-28.
+The staff has asked registrants for clarification and disclosure of

-adjustments in Schedule III, as well as amendments to Schedule III to include
+certain adjustments in Schedule III, as well as amendments to Schedule III to

 Examples of SEC Comments